-6B-1.
+- 6B-1.
 Time for introduction of bills and bills are property of Legislature.
 Any member or committee desiring to introduce a bill, or resolution, or any member desiring to introduce a commemoration shall electronically file the bill, resolution, or commemoration at least two hours prior to the opening of the daily session.
-Any bill, resolution, or commemoration filed and duly numbered becomes the property of the Legislature.
+Any bill, resolution, or commemoration filed and duly numbered becomes the property of the Legislature. - 6B-1.1.

-6B-1.1.
 Withdrawal of bills.
 The provisions of 6B-1 and 6D-1 notwithstanding, prior to the first committee hearing in the house of origin, the prime sponsor of any bill or resolution may withdraw any bill or resolution in the house of origin with the approval of the presiding officer.
-The presiding officer shall then declare the bill or resolution formally withdrawn and shall order that an entry be made in the bill status so stating.
+The presiding officer shall then declare the bill or resolution formally withdrawn and shall order that an entry be made in the bill status so stating. - 6B-2.

-6B-2.
 Numbering of bills and resolutions.
 Bills shall be numbered consecutively as introduced, beginning with No. 1 for Senate bills and with No. 1001 for House bills.
 Joint resolutions shall be numbered consecutively as introduced, beginning with No. 501 for Senate joint resolutions and with No. 5001 for House joint resolutions.
 Concurrent resolutions shall be numbered consecutively as introduced, beginning with No. 601 for Senate concurrent resolutions and with No. 6001 for House concurrent resolutions.
-Resolutions shall be numbered consecutively as introduced, beginning with No. 7001 for House introduced, beginning with No. 7001 for House resolutions.
+Resolutions shall be numbered consecutively as introduced, beginning with No. 701 for Senate resolutions and with No. 7001 for House resolutions. - 6B-3.

-6B-3.
 Limit on number of bills that may be introduced.
-A legislator may introduce as prime sponsor only three individual bills or joint resolutions during the last three days for bill introduction prescribed by Joint Rule Chapter 17.
-A legislator may introduce as prime sponsor only four combined House, Senate, or concurrent resolutions, three of which must be introduced before the ninth legislative day.
-The final day for introduction of the fourth House, Senate, or concurrent resolution is prescribed by Joint Rule Chapter 17.
+A legislator may introduce as prime sponsor only three individual bills or joint resolutions during the last three days for bill and resolution introduction prescribed by Joint Rule Chapter 17.
+A legislator may introduce as prime sponsor only four combined House, Senate, or concurrent resolutions, only one of which may be introduced during the last three days for bill and resolution introduction prescribed by Joint Rule Chapter 17. - 6B-4.

-6B-4.
 Sponsorship of bills and resolutions.
-Any bill, joint resolution, or concurrent resolution may be introduced by any member or members of the house of origin in introducing the bill or resolution.
+Any bill, joint resolution, or concurrent resolution may be introduced by any member or members of the house of origin.
+Any member or members of the other house may join the member or members of the house of origin in introducing the bill or resolution.
 After introduction, a member's name may be electronically added as a cosponsor or as prime sponsor to a bill or resolution upon the request of the member and the approval of the prime sponsor of the bill or resolution any time before the enrolling of the bill.
-After introduction, a member's name may be removed upon the request of the member any time before the enrolling of the bill.
+After introduction, a member's name may be removed upon the request of the member any time before the enrolling of the bill. - 6B-5.

-6B-5.
 Committee introduction of bills and resolutions.
-No bill or joint resolution may be introduced in either house of the Legislature by any committee thereof, except:

-(1) A bill or a joint resolution introduced by any standing committee of either house;

-(2) A bill or joint resolution referred to the Legislature from an interim committee of the State Legislative Research Council;

-(3) A bill or joint resolution introduced at the request of the interim Rules Review Committee, the interim Government Operations and Audit Committee, the interim Retirement Laws Committee, the interim Joint Bonding Review Committee, and the interim State-Tribal Relations Committee by one or more committee members upon majority vote of the interim committee; or

-(4) A bill or joint resolution introduced at the request of the Governor, an executive agency or of the chief justice of the Supreme Court.
+No bill or joint resolution may be introduced in either house of the Legislature by any committee thereof, except: - (1) A bill or a joint resolution introduced by any standing committee of either house; - (2) A bill or joint resolution referred to the Legislature from an interim committee of the State Legislative Research Council; - (3) A bill or joint resolution introduced at the request of the interim Rules Review Committee, the interim Government Operations and Audit Committee, the interim Retirement Laws Committee, the interim Joint Bonding Review Committee, and the interim State-Tribal Relations Committee by one or more committee members upon majority vote of the interim committee; or - (4) A bill or joint resolution introduced at the request of the Governor, an executive agency or of the chief justice of the Supreme Court.